-1. to revise the rules of definite articles in French
+1. to revise the rules around definite articles in French

 2. to practise using these articles in simple sentences